How To: Easily Replace a Damaged Laminate Floor Plank

 John Leeke demonstrates using steam to remove heavy paint build up from wood surfaces in this five minute video.
 Steam paint removal softens the paint film so it can be more easily scraped away.
 It works well with the heavy paint buildup commonly found on the exterior of older buildings during house restoration and historic preservation projects.

-How To: Preserve your lampshades
+How To: Prep your walls for wallpaper

 How To: Make Colorful Ice Candles